jveillet/jk-demainilpleut/_posts/2016-01-10-dealing-with-the-mongodb-error-datadb-not-found-in-osx.md

 $ sudo chown $USER /data/db
 ```

-Simply put, what it means on the first line is the owner have read, write, and execute rights, and others have only read and execute rights.
+What it means on the first line is the owner have read, write, and execute rights, and others have only read and execute rights.
 The second line changes the ownership of the directory from its current owner to the logged in user.

 Aaaaand, that's it!
 Next time you will fire the `mongod` command, you should see an output like this: